randyrossi/vicii-kawari/README.md

 ## How accurate is it?
 To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
 Out of a total of 280 VIC-II tests, 280 are passing (at least by visual comparison).

-I can't test every program but it supports all the graphics tricks programmers used in their demos/games.
-It is safe to say it is a faithful reproduction of the original chips.
+I can't test every program but it supports the graphics tricks programmers used in their demos/games.
+Refer to the [KNOWN_ISSUES.md](KNOWN_ISSUES.md) doc for a list of programs and/or demos that are known to have issues.
+Although perhaps not perfect, it is safe to say it is a faithful reproduction of the original chips.

 ## Is this emulation?
 That's a matter of opinion.
 Some people consider an FPGA implementation that 'mimics' hardware to be emulation because some behavior is being re-implemented using a high level hardware description language.
 But it's important to note that the PCB is not 'running' a program like you would on a PC.
 The PCB is providing a real clock signal to drive the 6510 CPU.
 It's also generating real CAS/RAS timing signals to refresh DRAM.
 It is interacting with the same address and data bus that a genuine chip would.